MIxS-MInAS/MIxS-MInAS.github.io/docs/index.md

 For the planned phases of the project, see [Project Phases](about/phases.md).
 To see the latest drafts, please see the respective [Draft](schema/index.md) page.

-🤝 We are actively looking for other palaeogenomic communities and groups to get involved with the project - please see [Get Involved](about/get-involved.md) if you are interested.
+🤝 We are actively looking for other palaeogenomic communities and groups to get involved with the project - please see [Get Involved](contact.md) if you are interested.

 👨‍👩‍👧‍👦 The MInAS project was originally spearheaded by the [SPAAM Community](https://spaam-community.github.io), however has developed it's own community encompassing all areas of palaeogenomics.

-❓ For more information, see our communication channels in [Get Involved](about/get-involved.md) or [Contact](contact.md).
+❓ For more information, see our communication channels in [Get Involved]contact.md).